Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Ds9NIPna9_4.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Add Planes as Vehicles and we can automate it to carry our resources?
 https://www.youtube.com/watch?v=Ds9NIPna9_4
+This question was possibly duplicated with a more recent answer: [February 9th, 2021 Livestream Q&A: Is flyable transport an option?](./yt-kd3UMt4pESk.md) https://www.youtube.com/watch?v=kd3UMt4pESk

 ### Topics
 * [Environment > Resources](../topics/environment/resources.md)